pdf-association/arlington-pdf-model/TestGrammar/README.md

 Info: Processing as PDF x.y with extensions ...
 Info: Traditional trailer dictionary detected.
 Info: XRefStream detected.
-Info: Latest Arlington feature was PDF x.y (object/key) compared using PDF a.b with extensions ...
+Info: Latest Arlington object was PDF x.y (object/key) compared using PDF a.b with extensions ...
 Info: found a PDF 1.4 Metadata key
 Info: found a PDF 2.0 Associated File AF key
 Info: second class key '...' is not defined in Arlington for ... in PDF x.y